CoderDojoSV/beginner-python/Day-7/README.md

 How can you draw the snake on the screen?
 Look back at your previous projects for an example of how to draw a circle.
 (Hint: this will go in SECTION 5 of the code.)

+Here is an example line of code that draws a circle using variables:

+	pygame.draw.circle(screen, circl_color, [circle_x, circle_y], circle_size)

 [Solution](finished/snake part 1.py)

 ###Part 2 - Snake Movement

 The snake is like an animation that either moves up, down, left, or right.
 How can the computer remember which way the snake is moving and its speed?
 (Hint: this will go in SECTION 1 of the code.)

 How can you set the direction variable when the arrow keys are hit?
 (Hint: this will go in SECTION 3 of the code.)
+Here is an example line of code from the paddle game:

+	if event.key == pygame.K_LEFT:
+                paddle_x = paddle_x - paddle_speed

 How can you change the snake's position variables based on your direction variable?
 (Hint: this will go in SECTION 4 of the code.)
 You will probably need 4 ifs like this: